-If multiple reporting methods exists (e.g. daily, weekly and/or month SBT catch Additional reporting, reporting of tags and SBT measurements, reporting of ERS interactions etc), reporting methods create a separate row of in this table for each method.
-Then, for each method, specify: (such as real time Whether this is mandatory. monitoring All relevant information is collected in the mandatory daily logbooks. programs) ii.
-The information that is recorded (including whether it relates to SBT or ERS):iii.
-Who the reports are submitted to and by whom (e.g. Vessel Master, the Fishing Company etc)5:-What is the timeframe and method6 for submission:iv.
-The type of checking and verification that is routinely conducted for this ν. information:-N/A Reference to applicable legislation and penalties:vi. vii.
-Other relevant information7:-Scientific Specify: Observers The system used for comparisons between observer data and other catch monitoring data in order to verify the catch data:-Scientific observers are briefed before each trip and debriefed by AFMA following each trip.
+4 7 7 reporting If multiple reporting methods exists (e.g. daily, weekly and/or month SBT catch reporting, reporting of tags and SBT measurements, reporting of ERS interactions etc), create a separate row of in this table for each method.
+Then, for each method, specify: (such as real time i.
+Whether this is mandatory. monitoring programs) All relevant information is collected in the mandatory daily logbooks. ii.
+The information that is recorded (including whether it relates to SBT or ERS):- N/A iii.
+Who the reports are submitted to and by whom (e.g. Vessel Master, the Fishing Company etc) 5 :- N/A iv.
+What is the timeframe and method 6 for submission:- N/A v.
+The type of checking and verification that is routinely conducted for this information:- N/A vi.
+Reference to applicable legislation and penalties:- N/A vii.
+Other relevant information 7 :- N/A Scientific Observers Specify: coscivers i.
+The system used for comparisons between observer data and other catch monitoring data in order to verify the catch data:- Scientific observers are briefed before each trip and debriefed by AFMA following each trip.
 Issues identified in these briefings and in observer reports are analysed by AFMA on a case by case basis and may be investigated if necessary.
 For longline vessels an audit process is undertaken using EM footage to verify the accuracy of catch data. ii.
-What information on ERS is recorded by observers:-Observer and EM reports include details of daily fishing operations, the mitigation measures employed and any non-target species interactions.
-In terms of ERS interactions, the number (and weight where appropriate) of each species caught is recorded for each shot observed as well as the life status (alive, dead, injured) and whether it was retained or discarded.
-Who are the observer reports submitted to:-Observer reports are submitted to AFMA Timeframe for submission of observer reports:-Observer reports are submitted at the completion of each fishing trip.
-Data from observer reports is provided to the CCSBT Secretariat by the Australian Government Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES).
-Other relevant information (including plans for further improvement - in v. particular to reach coverage of 10% of the effort):-Australia has implemented compulsory EM in the ETBF and WTBF and has committed to the future use of EM in other fisheries.

-For Member-flagged authorised carrier vessels and fishing vessels fishing for or taking SBT reference to applicable legislation and penalties:-

-CCSBT obligations are given effect via concession conditions.
-Breaching a required in association with the Resolution on establishing the CCSBT Vessel Monitoring System condition of a concession is an offence under Section 95 of the FM Act.
+What information on ERS is recorded by observers:- Observer and EM reports include details of daily fishing operations, the mitigation measures employed and any non-target species interactions.
+In terms of ERS interactions, the number (and weight where appropriate) of each species caught is recorded for each shot observed as well as the life status (alive, dead, injured) and whether it was retained or discarded. iii.
+Who are the observer reports submitted to:- Observer reports are submitted to AFMA iv.
+Timeframe for submission of observer reports:- Observer reports are submitted at the completion of each fishing trip.
+Data from observer reports is provided to the CCSBT Secretariat by the Australian Government Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES). v.
+Other relevant information (including plans for further improvement - in particular to reach coverage of 10% of the effort):- Australia has implemented compulsory EM in the ETBF and WTBF and has committed to the future use of EM in other fisheries.
+VMS The items of i.
+For Member-flagged authorised carrier vessels and fishing vessels fishing for or taking SBT reference to applicable legislation and penalties:- "ii" ara CCSBT obligations are given effect via concession conditions.
+Breaching a association with the Resolution on establishing the CCSBT Vessel Monitoring System condition of a concession is an offence under Section 95 Fisheries Management Act 1991 (the FM Act).
 Penalties include fines (under Section 95(5) of the FM Act), suspension or cancellation of concessions (under Section 98(3) of the FM Act), an order directing a person not to be on a boat for a specified time (under Section 98(1) of the FM Act) and forfeiture of the boat, equipment, catch and/or proceeds of catch (under Section 106 of the FM Act).
 Other (for example, use of electronic monitoring etc.) Compulsory EM has been introduced into the ETBF and WTBF fleets.
 EM provides the potential to monitor 100% of fishing activities on each vessel and is used to verify catch data, ensure mitigation measures are employed and record any non-target species interaction.
 An audit is performed on 10% of the recorded footage to ensure daily catch reporting (logbooks) is accurate.